 South College Opportunity Grant

 The South College Opportunity Grant (SCOG) is a last resort grant for students who are eligible to participate in the Tennessee Promise Program.
-The SCOG will be awarded if any amount of tuition and fees charged for a term of study is not covered by the Federal Pell Grant, Tennessee Education Lottery Scholarship, Tennessee Student Assistance Award, or Tennessee Promise Scholarship.
+The SCOG will be awarded if any amount of tuition charged for a term of study is not covered by the Federal Pell Grant, Tennessee Education Lottery Scholarship, Tennessee Student Assistance Award, or Tennessee Promise Scholarship.
 The SCOG will only be applied to the remaining outstanding institutional charges as long as the student maintains eligibility in the Tennessee Promise program.

 Loss of eligibility in the Tennessee Promise program will result in the loss of the South College Opportunity Grant.
 Not all Tennessee Promise eligible programs are eligible for the South College Opportunity Grant.
 For more details and to talk with us about the Tennessee Promise Scholarship, please get in touch.